START FOR FREE

 THE MISSING LINK THAT’S RARELY ADDRESSED

 Prolapse symptoms impact both the mind and the body.
-Excess pelvic muscle tension can occur because of a desire to grip and "hold in" the shifted organs, to "hold in" urine (due to worry about bladder leakage), and due to anxiety and emotional strain.
+Excess pelvic muscle tension can occur because of a desire to grip and "hold in" the shifted organs, to "hold in" urine (due to worry about bladder leakage), and due to anxiety or emotional strain.

 FEAR is the common denominator!
 The fear of things "falling out" causes the body to go into a protective brace mode of tension.